telia-oss/terraform-aws-concourse/examples/modular/README.md

-## examples/default
+## examples/modular

-Basic example which creates a Concourse cluster in the default VPC.
+Example of composing the modules in to a complete Concourse deployment in the default VPC.
+The root module is another good example of how to compose the ATC/worker modules.